inFormatix1512/blockchain-analysis/README.md

 ### Important Note on Pruned Mode

-When using pruned mode with `prune=50000`:
+When using pruned mode with `prune=140000`:
 - Bitcoin Core downloads and validates **entire blockchain** sequentially
-- Only the **last 50GB** (~50,000 most recent blocks) are retained on disk
+- Only the **last 140GB** of blocks are retained on disk
 - Older blocks are automatically deleted after validation
 - **Ingest service** can only process blocks currently available in retention window
+- Current dataset: blocks 552,905-600,188 (May 2018 - Oct 2019, ~47k blocks)
-- To collect blocks 0-150,000: Bitcoin must sync past block ~200,000 (so blocks 150k-200k are in the 50k window)
+- To collect blocks up to height N: Bitcoin must sync significantly past N (so target range falls within retention window)

 **Strategy**: Configure `INGEST_END_HEIGHT` based on your pruned retention size and target dataset.

+**Disk Space Optimization**: If running low on disk space, you can disable the `raw` JSONB column in `block_ingest.py` (comment out the raw column insertion).
+This reduces database size by ~70% but disables fee calculation for new blocks.
+Fee data will still be available for blocks ingested before the optimization.

 ## Extending the System